ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2023-03-24-resulting-workflow.md

 - From from in progress to to do
 - From done to to do
 - From done to in progress
-- Someone else’s case from in progress to to do
+- Someone else's case from in progress to to do
-- Someone else’s case from in progress to done
+- Someone else's case from in progress to done
-- Someone else’s case from done to to do
+- Someone else's case from done to to do

 {% from "figure/macro.njk" import appFigure with context %}
 {{ appFigure({